Josh Martin (American football): Indianapolis Colts

 On October 31, 2015, Martin was signed to the practice squad of the Indianapolis Colts.

 New York Jets

 On November 24, 2015, Martin was signed to the New York Jets' practice squad.

 On March 9, 2017, Martin signed a two-year, $4.3 million contract extension with the Jets.

 On October 1, 2018, Martin was placed on injured reserve after suffering a concussion in Week 4.

 New Orleans Saints

 On July 25, 2019, Martin was signed by the New Orleans Saints.
 He was placed on injured reserve on August 30, 2019.

+Personal life

+Martin is the older brother of professional defensive end, Jacob Martin, who currently plays for the Washington Commanders.